vdesabou/kafka-docker-playground-docs/docs/reusables.md

 Here are the steps to follow:

-1. Get the JDK `.rpm` version link you want to install from the [website](https://www.azul.com/downloads).
-In our example, that will be `https://cdn.azul.com/zulu/bin/zulu11.48.21-ca-jdk11.0.11-linux.x86_64.rpm`

-2. Add this in your `docker-compose` file:
+1. Add this in your `docker-compose` file:

 ```yml
   connect: